 The Québec-Labrador Iron Range has a tradition of iron ore mining since the early 1950s and is one of the largest iron producing regions in the world.
-The former direct shipping iron ore ("DSO") operations at Schefferville operated by the Iron Ore Company of Canada ("IOC") produced in excess of 150 million tons of lump and sinter fines over the period between 1954 and 1982.
+The former direct shipping iron ore (DSO) operations at Schefferville operated by the Iron Ore Company of Canada (IOC) produced in excess of 150 million tons of lump and sinter fines between 1954 and 1982.

-The first serious exploration in the Labrador Trough occurred in the late 1930s and early 1940s when Hollinger North Shore Exploration Company Limited ("Hollinger") and Labrador Mining and Exploration Mining Company Limited ("LM&E") acquired large mineral concessions in the Québec and Labrador portions of the Trough.
-Burgess in 1951 did mapping in the Joyce Lake area.
+The first serious exploration in the Labrador Trough occurred in the late 1930s and early 1940s when Hollinger North Shore Exploration Company Limited (Hollinger) and Labrador Mining and Exploration Mining Company Limited (LM&E) acquired large mineral concessions in the Québec and Labrador portions of the Trough.
+In 1951 Burgess mapped the Joyce Lake area.
 Mining and shipping from the Hollinger lands began in 1954 under the management of the IOC, a company specifically formed to exploit the Schefferville area iron deposits.

-As the technology of the steel industry changed over the ensuing years more emphasis was placed on the concentrating ores of the Wabush area and interest in, and markets for, the direct shipping ores of Schefferville declined.
+As the technology of the steel industry changed over the ensuing years, more emphasis was placed on the concentration of ores from the Wabush area, while interest in and markets for the direct shipping ores of Schefferville declined.
 In 1982, IOC closed its operations in the Schefferville area.